-What are the Co-op Housing Land Trusts?
+What Are Co-op Housing Land Trusts?

 The co-ops in this land trust were originally on land owned by Harbourfront Corporation.
 At some point Harbourfront decided it did not want to own the land.
 CHFT successfully intervened in the 1990s.
 CHFT suggested that if the land was given back to the city, it could potentially be sold in the future.